Harehills: Amenities

 Harehills' amenities are not located within one centre but spread across the area, mainly on Roundhay Road and Harehills Lane; there are many small shops, restaurants and supermarkets, including catering for different immigrant communities.
 Roundhay Road has been referred to as 'Curry Mile'.
 There are several public houses in Harehills, although considerably fewer than there once were.
-The last Pub remaining in Harehills is the Samuel Smiths pub, The Brown Hare.
+The last Pub remaining in Harehills is the Samuel Smith Old Brewery pub, The Brown Hare.

 Harehills Conservative Club is a large brick building on Harehills Lane, and Harehills Liberal Club is round the corner on Foundry Approach.

 Schools include Bankside Primary School, Co-op Academy Nightingale, Co-op Academy Woodlands, Hovingham Primary School, Harehills Primary School and St Augustine's Catholic Primary School.
 There are no secondary schools actually in Harehills.

 Transport

-Harehills is situated between the A58 and the A64.
-Harehills is well placed for access to Leeds city centre and Wetherby.
+Harehills is between the A58 and the A64.
+Harehills is well-placed for access to Leeds city centre and Wetherby.
 Buses run through Harehills to Leeds city centre, Oakwood, Roundhay, Gipton, Seacroft and Wetherby.

 Harehills was served by the Leeds Tramway.
 In 1949 Tetley's Coaches, a local coach operator, was founded in Harehills.
 However, since then the coach operator has moved its offices to Hunslet.

 Harehills was on a proposed route of the Leeds Supertram before its cancellation.
 The location of St James' University Hospital prompted the inclusion of Harehills in the Trolleybus project however the Trolleybus plans were cancelled in May 2016 because it was claimed that they would have provided little value for money.

+Demographics

+Part of the Gipton and Harehills ward, in 2015 this ward had the highest levels of unemployment in Leeds.
+In 2020, it was described as the second most socio-economically deprived area in Leeds; 74.2% of households in the area were deprived in 2021.
+In 2023, the most frequently reported crimes were violence and sexual offences, public order violations, and incidents of criminal damage and arson.
+In 2024 West Yorkshire Police reported that crime in the ward had reduced by 40% over the preceding year.

+According to the 2021 census for the wider ward, 38.2% of people are Asian, 34.5% are white, 17.4% are Black, with mixed, Arab and other ethnic groups comprising the rest of the community.
+Within the total population, 23.7% are self-define as English, Welsh, Scottish or Northern Irish, whilst 22.6% are Pakistani or British Pakistani.
+The community is diverse, with a local resident describing the area as: "Romanian, Gypsy, Pakistani, Asian – this is what it means to be from Harehills".
+Leeds' Roma community is mostly based in the area, although there are also Roma communities living in Beeston and Armley.